lopen/pi-player/README.md

 # pi-player
 "Super 54" An application to control music using a Raspberry Pi.
+Programmed in C#.